gideonoludeyi/vigenere-geneticalgorithm/README.md

-# COSC 3P71 - A2
+# Genetic Algorithm
-Genetic algorithm assignment
+Implementation of a genetic algorithm to break Vigenère ciphers

 ### Generated Data
 See `data/` directory